mmakos/HPC/README.md

 Usage of above modules is described below.
 ### Running
+The only module that is needed for viewing stream from camera with estimated poses is run.py.
+This module is also an example of using this system by developers (it contains examples of getting data).

+If you are a developer and you want to use that data some other way, you need to use wrapper and camera modules.
+Usage of that modules is shown in run.py module (with comments).

-#### estimateVideo.py
+#### run.py
 Module loads video and estimates poses for every human in every frame.

-Usage: `python proceedVideo.py -v video -m model -w write_name -P -p -g`:
+Usage: `python proceedVideo.py -v video -w write_name -c -p -g -d`:
 * *video* - path to your video relative to running folder or to `/data/videos` folder.
 If none, program will try to run camera stream.
-* *model* - name of model you want to load relative to `/data/models` folder.
 * *write_name* - name of output video (if you want to save proceeded video).
-* *-P* - preview mode - select this option when you only want to view your video (without estimating skeletons.
-Useful for viewing *.oni* files.
+* *-c* - hybrid/cross - select if you want to use hybrid solution.
-* *-p* - proceed mode - select this option when you want estimate poses.
+* *-p* - no pose - select this option if you don't want to estimate poses.
 * *-g* - gpu mode - tensorflow will work on GPU.
 This is not default setting, because OpenPose use a lot of GPU memory, so it cannot run together with tensorflow.
+* *-d* - no depth - select if you don't want to proceed depth information.

 ### Data processing
 #### Dataset creation pipeline